jinghuazhao/TWAS-pipeline/README.md

 ```
 git clone https://github.com/jinghuazhao/TWAS-pipeline
 ```
-Following this, using the following command to update,
+Following this, using the following command to update later on,
 ```
 git pull
 ```